+The benefits of indoor gardening are plenty.
 Growing plants in your home can be rewarding in so many ways.
-They can spruce the place up, they can keep you company, and they’re just overall incredibly pleasant to be around.
-Everyone has their own reasons to grow their plants indoors and you hardly need more reason than simply that it’s fun, but these are some of the greatest benefits to growing a garden within your home.
+They can spruce the place up, keep you company, and they’re pleasant to be around.
+Everyone has their reasons to grow their plants indoors.
+Of course, you don’t need more motivation than merely having fun.
+But these are some of the most significant benefits to growing a garden in your home.

 Fresh Organic Produce

-When you have your own vegetable, fruit, or herb garden, you’ll always have access to fresh produce.
+When you have your own vegetable, fruit, or herb garden, you always have access to fresh produce.
 But your crop isn’t ready to harvest, you say?
-When growing indoors, you can control the seasons.
-If you want fresh veggies all year round, stagger the times when you start a new crop.
+You control the seasons when you grow indoors.
+If you want fresh veggies year-round, stagger the times when you start a new crop.
 Trying to grow fruit out of season?
-Use grow lights and environmental controls like heaters, humidifiers, or irrigation to give them the perfect environment to produce their fruits.
-Growing your herbs indoors is always convenient, especially if you grow them in your kitchen, next to a sunny window.
-It’s a wonderful feeling to simply pluck a few leaves of fresh basil off your plant or snip off a couple chives and add your own fresh herbs to sauces, salads, smoothies, or any other recipe you’re preparing.
+Use grow lights and environmental controls, like heaters, humidifiers, and irrigation, to give them the best environment to produce fruit.
+Growing herbs indoors is always convenient, especially if you grow them in your kitchen, next to a sunny window.
+It’s a wonderful feeling to pluck a few leaves of fresh basil off your plant to throw in your spaghetti sauce.
+Or snip off a couple of chives to add to sauces, salads, and other recipes.

 Protection from Pests

-Plants create chemical energy to fuel their growth using photosynthesis, a system which uses carbon dioxide and water to create glucose, and in the process, oxygen is also produced.
-Basically, plants “breathe” opposite how humans do, carbon dioxide in, oxygen out.
-When you grow your plants in your home, this process allows them to act as natural little air purifiers.
-Many plants can also help to filter airborne toxins, dust, and germs, such as English ivy, snake plants, spider plants, and chrysanthemums.
+Plants create chemical energy to fuel their growth, using photosynthesis, a system that uses carbon dioxide and water to make glucose.
+In the process, they also produce oxygen.
+In short, plants “breathe” the opposite of how humans do.
+They take carbon dioxide in and release oxygen out.
+When you grow plants in your home, this process causes them to act as natural air purifiers.
+Many plants can also help filter airborne toxins, dust, and germs.
+These air-filtering plants include English ivy, snake plants, spider plants, and chrysanthemums.

 Nothing brightens up a room like a big leafy plant or a gorgeously blooming flower.
 One plant alone can really add to any space, or you can set up a creative display with your garden to totally transform the room.
 Succulent arrangements, cactus gardens, or a windowsill full of blooming flowers can create an incredibly pleasing environment within your home.
 Knick-knacks can fill shelves and make your place look nice, but when you share your space with living plants, it just gives the atmosphere a much more vibrant feel.

 Taking care of plants can be a lot of work.
-You need to remember to water them, make sure they’re getting the right amount of sun, and adjust their environment if their needs are not being met.
-Letting your kids help you grow an indoor garden can be a great hands on way to teach them about responsibility, caring for another living thing, and creating a routine that they’ll need to stick to.
-It can also be an excellent tool to help teach them about plant biology, life cycles, ecosystems, and sustainable farming.
-There are many gardening kits designed specifically for kids to make the learning experience even more exciting and engaging.
+Gardeners need to water their plants, ensure they get the right amount of sunlight, and adjust the environment as necessary.
+Letting your kids help grow an indoor garden can be a great hands-on way to teach them about responsibility.
+It also teaches caring for a living thing and creating a routine.
+Additionally, it can be an excellent tool to teach kids about plant biology, life cycles, and sustainable farming.
+There are many gardening kits specifically designed for kids to make the learning experience even more engaging.

-Gardening, whether indoor or outdoor, is both therapeutic and enjoyable while also creating a natural beauty wherever your plants are growing.
-Growing your garden indoors has a few of its own added bonuses that make your gardening hobby even more worthwhile.
-They next time you’re at your local nursery asking yourself if you should grab one more plant, think about all the great benefits there are to indoor gardening, then grab two or three and get your leafy new friends home and into your garden.
+Gardening, whether indoor or outdoor, is therapeutic and enjoyable.
+It creates a natural beauty wherever your plants are growing.
+But gardening indoors has a few bonuses that make your hobby even more worthwhile.
+So, next time you’re at your local nursery wondering if you should grab one more plant, think about the benefits of indoor gardening.
+Then, grab two or three and get your leafy new friends home, into your garden.